martincf/lightbox/_posts/2018-03-07-lightbox-gallery.md

 ## Long term aims of the gallery

 The gallery is looking to create a network of project-based photographers, artists, and creators who value traditional film and darkroom processes.
-It will bring new, exciting and provocative work to a wide audience and be some part of the revival of traditional photographic practices.
+It will bring new, exciting and provocative work to a wide audience and be part of the revival of traditional photographic practices.

 ## Submissions